Foreign Service families, who move to a different country and culture every few years, face unique

 This chart, broken down by type of school, is updated with each new edition of the Schools Supplement.
 The purpose of the chart is to assist members and their children in evaluating different boarding schools.
 Please note that this chart is not a complete guide to boarding schools, but rather a starting point for your research.

 You can navigate by school category using the navigation links below, or for a complete listing click here.
-(Updated in December 2013.)
+(Updated December 2014.)

 FSJ's Guide to Education & Family Service Providers